hartsfield/WallBoard/README.md

-# WallBoard - Ephemeral - No Signup - Message Board
+# WallBoard - Ephemeral - No Signup - GPLv3 - Message Board

-A message board built using a component based architecture written in Go.
+A message board built using a component based architecture written in Go and provided under the Gnu Public License version 3 (GPLv3)

 # https://walBoard.xyz/